rajatrajoria/RiskUnlocked/README.md

 ## 🎯 Introduction

-RiskyGPT is an AI-powered risk assessment tool that evaluates financial transactions based on sanctions lists, geopolitical risk, and sentiment analysis from news sources.
+RiskUnlocked is an AI-powered risk assessment tool that evaluates financial transactions based on sanctions lists, geopolitical risk, and sentiment analysis from news sources.
 It helps financial analysts, auditors, and compliance teams detect high-risk entities and suspicious transactions.

 ---